CJCascalheira/cjcascalheira/content/bio/accomplishments.md

   certificate_url = "https://www.cjcascalheira.com/docs/certificates/cascalheira_beck_depression.pdf"
   date_start = "2018-07-10"
   date_end = "2018-09-02"
-  description = "Created a Cognitive Conceptualization Diagram for a client and self, trained on how to administer worksheets such as the Thought Record, and explored key core beliefs of depressions (unlovability, helplessness, worthlessness)."
+  description = "Created a Cognitive Conceptualization Diagram for a client and self, trained on how to administer worksheets such as the Thought Record, and explored key core beliefs of depression (unlovability, helplessness, worthlessness)."

 [[item]]
   organization = "Beck Institute for Cognitive Behavior Therapy"